 Step Three – Maintaining an Image

 Dressing the part gets you halfway there.
-Sweatpants have their place, but I’d never want to be seen outside the house in them by someone I respect.
+Sweatpants have their place, but I would never want to be seen outside the house in them by someone I respect.
 That thinking works the other way around too.

 Getting all dressed up with nowhere to go sounds silly but in my experience, it gets me out the door and stepping towards the places and activities I like to see myself doing more often.

 This kind of practice is immediately rewarding.
-By upping my appearance and going to the coffee shop I’ve noticed that I get treated better by my baristas and even get a little more eye contact from the opposite sex.
+By upping my appearance and going to the coffee shop I have noticed that I get treated better by my baristas and even get a little more eye contact from the opposite gender.
 The grocery store works the same way.

 These are two examples of places I used to have no problem visiting in sweatpants but the change in appearance has been followed by a change in self-image.
-That’s been huge.
+That has been huge.

 Step Four – The Mood Diary

 Full disclosure, this is much harder than it sounds.